mauriciog24/openstagram/README.md

 # OpenStagram

 This project is an Instagram clone made in Laravel and TailwindCSS.
-Tests are provided in [openstagram-pytest](https://github.com/mauriciog24/openstagram-pytest)

 **Instructions:**

-First make sure you have installed PHP, Composer and MySQL
+First make sure you have installed PHP, Composer, MySQL and Node.js

 1. Rename the `.env.example` file to `.env`
 2. Create a database in MySQL called `openstagram`